 GDE for Latin America

-• Establish cooperation with more scholarship organisations
+• Developing collaboration with more scholarship organisations

 Read more about support and tools for responsible engagement